 - Plain citrus cake - forgo the berries and make this a lemon cake.
 Or lime.

-- Flour mixture: this is made up by the flour, salt, baking powder and baking soda.
+- Flour mixture: this is made up of flour, salt, baking powder and baking soda.
 They are part of the dry ingredients.
-This mix can be substituted by self-rising flour with good results usually.
-I say usually because self-rising flour varies from one country and brand to the other and that include the ingredients.
+This mix can be substituted by self-rising flour with good results, usually.
+I say usually because self-rising flour varies from one country and brand to the other and might have different amounts of salt and baking powder in the ingredients.
+And we can't control that.

 - Mixer: I like to use a medium bowl for the streusel topping, a large bowl for mixing the final cake, and an electric mixer, hand-held.
-You can use the stand mixer with the paddle attachment.
-Take into account that this is a small cake and many stand mixers are meant for larger amounts of batter.
-And you don't need to beat much, simply mix thoroughly, so a large mixer might be too much.
+You can use the stand mixer with the paddle attachment, but it's not recommended.
+This is a small cake, and most stand mixers are meant for larger amounts of batter.

 - Serving it: I highly recommend eating it at room temperature to let the flavors shine.
 But keep it refrigerated if not eating it all at once.
 I love it as a breakfast cake to be eaten the next morning after it's baked.
 I find the flavors are better.